LEDazzio01/ai-performance-engineering/docs/appendix.md

 In multi-GPU deployments where power budget is constrained (or energy cost is high), consider tuning for efficiency.
 Many workloads, especially memory-bound ones, can run at slightly reduced GPU clocks with negligible performance loss but noticeably lower power draw.
 For example, if a kernel is memory bound, locking the GPU at a lower clock can save power while not hurting runtime.
 This increases throughput per watt.
 Test a few power limits using nvidia-smi -pl to see if your throughput/watt improves.
 For some models, going from a 100% to 80% power limit yields nearly the same speed at 20% less power usage.

+## Tune GPU clocks deliberately

+Use `nvidia-smi -lgc` or vendor APIs to sweep SM/memory clocks and find the knee of the curve.
+Compute-bound kernels benefit from higher SM clocks; memory-bound workloads often plateau well below max and can run at 80–90% without losing throughput.
+Record power, thermals, and performance for each setting so you can pick the best perf/watt point (or enforce a lower cap when rack power is constrained).

+## Enforce QoS in multi-tenant clusters

+When GPUs are shared across services, throttle noisy neighbors before they tank latency for high-priority jobs.
+Use MIG partitions or gang-schedule whole GPU slices per tenant, enforce per-job SM and memory caps, and pin critical services to untouched partitions.
+Monitor queueing delay and preempt background work when latency budgets slip.

+### Isolate workloads with MIG and scheduler policies

+On A100/H100/H200-class parts, carve GPUs into MIG slices aligned with application SLAs (e.g., dedicate 1g.5gb to low-latency inference, 4g.40gb to training).
+Teach the cluster scheduler to place compatible jobs on the same physical GPU and avoid mixing latency-sensitive slices with bandwidth-heavy ones.
+Track per-slice utilization and thermals so you can rebalance partitions before contention builds.

 ## Use adaptive cooling strategies

 If running in environments with variable cooling or energy availability, integrate with cluster management to adjust workloads.
 For instance, schedule heavy jobs during cooler times of the day or when renewable energy supply is high—if that’s a factor for cost.
 Some sites implement policies to queue nonurgent jobs to run at night when electricity is cheaper.
 This doesn’t change single-job performance but significantly cuts costs.